hipe/tmx/beauty_salon/doc/issues/034-ascii-graphic-examples/040-matryoshka-doll-UI-pattern.md

 ## the rearchitecting of [#037], illustrated

-We like exploiting the isomorphicism of public methods as business actions (it is not only an elegant and cute-sy hack, but it mirrors the deeper spirit of the whole project); yet in practice the design can feel kludgy and does not scale: a class with a restricted public method namespace makes objects
+We like exploiting the isomorphism of public methods as business actions (it is not only an elegant and cute-sy hack, but it mirrors the deeper spirit of the whole project); yet in practice the design can feel kludgy and does not scale: a class with a restricted public method namespace makes objects